 to prepare an optional route for the Seaside run.
 Barry C also

 offered to help with the running of the event.
-There is only
+There

 one change to the 2018 programme of events and that involves moving the